 Tax Trails - Self-Employment Income

 HOTELS, APARTMENTS, ETC. - Rents received from the use of or occupancy of hotels, boarding houses, or apartment houses are included in self-employment income IF you provide services to the occupants.
-Services considered provided to the occupants are for the convenience of the occupants and not normally provided with the rental of rooms or space for occupancy only.
+Services considered provided to the occupants are services primarily provided for the convenience of the occupants and not normally provided with the rental of rooms or space for occupancy only.
 Maid service, for example, is a service provided for the convenience of occupants, while heat and light, cleaning of stairways and the collection of trash are not.

 If you earn or receive income during the year that is not subject to withholding or you do not have enough tax withheld, you may have to pay estimated tax.
 If you do not pay enough tax during the year through withholding or by making estimated tax payments, you may have to pay a penalty.